From 3M Health Information Systems

 Social determinants of health in the time of COVID-19

-It has been over 100 years since the Spanish Flu spread across the globe.
+It has been over 100 years since the 1918 flu pandemic spread across the globe.
 Although we cannot make a direct comparison between then and now, there are contributing factors in the past have persisted into our current pandemic.
 The living conditions of an individual played a large role in the mortality and severity of those infected with the Spanish Flu: extreme poverty, poor sanitation and hygiene, overcrowding, malnourishment and limited access to resources.
 Looking at COVID-19 today, we see these same socioeconomic factors infection and mortality rates:

 - boroughs of New York like the Bronx, Brooklyn and Queens are suffering the largest mortality rate;